taobataoma/meanTorrent/README.md

-meanTorrent support complete HnR(hit and run) system, if user download a HnR torrent, then must seeding days of `contition.seedTime` or the upload ratio more than `contition.ratio`, otherwise, the user will get a HnR warning, if the warning numbers is more than `forbiddenDownloadMinWarningNumber`, then the user can not download any torrent. but can continue the warning torrent and seed it until the warning disappears, and the user can remove a warning by score number of `scoreToRemoveWarning`.
+meanTorrent support complete HnR(hit and run) system, if user download a HnR torrent, then must seeding days of `contition.seedTime` or the upload ratio more than `contition.ratio`, otherwise, the user will get a HnR warning, if the warning numbers is more than `forbiddenDownloadMinWarningNumber`, then the user can not download any torrent. but can continue the warning torrent and seed it until the warning disappears, and the user can remove a warning by score number of `scoreToRemoveWarning` or donate a VIP qualifications.

 There is not much comment of `config/env/torrent.js`, because the development time is limited, I'll add more comment in my free time, If you has any question, please post an [issue](https://github.com/taobataoma/meanTorrent/issues), and i will focus it.